Los Angeles Motorcycle Accident Attorneys

 There are countless factors that can lead to a motorcycle accident, including:

-Due to a motorcyclist’s lack of protection in an accident, motorcycle crashes tend to have serious injuries, including:
+Due to a motorcyclist’s lack of protection in an accident, motorcycle crashes tend to result in serious injuries, including:

-- Head injuries such as a skull fracture can occur if the rider was not wearing a helmet, or when the helmet was defective or failed.
+- Head injuries, such as skull fractures, can occur if the rider was not wearing a helmet, or when the helmet was defective or failed.

-- Spinal cord injury which can vary based on level of injury and the severity of the trauma.
-A person might sustain a partial or complete paralysis, which will require home health care, multiple surgeries, and leaves a person vulnerable to infections and respiratory problems.
+- Spinal cord injury, which can vary based on the level of injury and the severity of the trauma.
+A person might sustain a partial or complete paralysis, which will require home health care, multiple surgeries, and leave a person vulnerable to infections and respiratory problems.